 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: From time to time after the effective date of this Registration Statement, as determined by market conditions.
 If the only securities being registered on this form are being offered pursuant to dividend reinvestment plans, please check the following box.
 If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
 If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
 If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
 If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box.
 THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OF 1933, OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(a), MAY DETERMINE.

-Subject To Completion, Dated May 30, 2001

-PROSPECTUS

-327,379 SHARES

-Common Stock

-These shares of common stock are being sold by the selling shareholders listed on page 9.
-Brown & Brown will not receive any proceeds from the sale of these shares.
+Subject To Completion, Dated August 3, 2001 PROSPECTUS 180,830 SHARES BROWN & BROWN, INC. Common Stock These shares of common stock are being sold by the selling shareholders listed on page 9.
 Brown & Brown's common stock is traded on the New York Stock Exchange under the symbol "BRO."
-The last reported sale price on May 29, 2001 was \$40.65 per share.
+The last reported sale price on August 2, 2001 was \$49.50 per share.
+Investing in these securities involves risks.
+See "Risk Factors" beginning on page 4 of this Prospectus.

-The common stock may be sold in transactions on the New York Stock Exchange at market prices then prevailing, in negotiated transactions, or otherwise.
-See "Plan of Distribution."

-INVESTING IN THESE SECURITIES INVOLVES RISKS.
-SEE "RISK FACTORS" BEGINNING ON PAGE 3 OF THIS PROSPECTUS.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.

-The date of this prospectus is \\\\\, 2001.
+The date of this prospectus is August , 2001.